 - Cultural Awareness

-Staff participate in meaningful readings, viewing and discussions and complete reflections and assignments based on the materials in each module and are assigned a mentor to learn alongside during their training.
+Staff participate in meaningful readings, viewing and discussions and then complete reflections and assignments based on the materials in each module.
 Learners are also asked to compile a portfolio over the course of the training and will attend monthly check-ins with mentors to review their growth and ensure progress.

 Wild Hearts Nature School is a truly unique, blended program and deserves a training program that reflects its distinctive nature.
 While we partner with other training programs like ERAFANS, AMS, NAREA, NAEYC , Positive Discipline (and more!), the focus is more on gaining a true understanding of the “why” behind our school practices and asks learners to take a deep look inward to find their passion and bring it to the children in front of them.
 Learning modules look at specific materials, teaching and planning strategies, but also invite guides to consistently reflect on their own unique teaching and learning style and experience.
 At Wild Hearts Nature School, the child is at the center of the curriculum, so it is essential for nature guides to have a deep understanding of the ideas that make-up the foundation of this program so they can contribute to its growth and the growth of their students.
 We have developed a rich training course which integrates components of Montessori Philosophy, Nature-Based Learning, the Reggio-Emilia Approach along with all of the best practices for early childhood education as reflected in the most up-to-date research in order to address the training needs of our one-of-a-kind program.
 Some of the main resource components of each Learning Module include webinars, videos, recorded lectures, texts, articles, visuals, podcasts and tools for classroom use based on the following topics: